samaankw/configure-ad/README.md

 In the Domain field, type mydomain.com and click OK.

-When prompted, enter the Username as mydomain.com\jane_admin and enter the password.
+When prompted, you can just go ahead and enter the Username as mydomain.com\jane_admin and enter the password.

 Click OK, then restart the computer for the changes to take effect.